chelnak/jenkins-tui/README.md

 ## Configure

-`jenkins-tui` stores the sensitive stuff at `~/.jenkins-tui.toml`.
-You can create it manually or let the app do it for you on first run.
+The app stores the sensitive stuff at `~/.jenkins-tui.toml`.
+You can create it manually using the schema below or let the app do it for you on first run.

 ```bash
 # .jenkins-tui.toml